Graphing calculator: Games and utilities

 Since graphing calculators are typically user-programmable, they are also widely used for utilities and calculator gaming, with a sizable body of user-created game software on most popular platforms.
 The ability to create games and utilities has spurred the creation of calculator application sites (e.g., Cemetech) which, in some cases, may offer programs created using calculators' assembly language.
 Even though handheld gaming devices fall in a similar price range, graphing calculators offer superior math programming capability for math based games.
+However, due to poor display resolution, slow processor speed and lack of a dedicated keyboard, they are mostly preferred only by high school students.

-However, for developers and advanced users like researchers, analysts and gamers, third party software development involving firmware modifications, whether for powerful gaming or exploiting capabilities beyond the published data sheet and programming language, is a contentious issue with manufacturers and education authorities as it might incite unfair calculator use during standardized high school and college tests where these devices are targeted.
+For developers and advanced users, including researchers, analysts, and gamers, third-party software development involving firmware modifications—whether to enhance gaming performance or to exploit capabilities beyond those documented in official data sheets and programming languages—remains a contentious issue.
+Manufacturers and educational authorities express concern that such modifications may facilitate unfair calculator use during standardized high school and college examinations, where these devices are subject to strict regulations.

+Software graphing calculators

+There are many graphing calculators that do not require dedicated hardware, but run on a device in a web browser or as an app.
+Notable graphing calculators of this type include Desmos and GeoGebra.

 Graphing calculators in education

+Attitudes towards graphing and other calculators in education have evolved over the years, and while some jurisdictions prohibit their use for classwork or exams, others permit or even require their usage, particularly for calculus and trigonometry classes.

+In 2022 Amplify bought Desmos Education / Curriculum.